 “I didn’t know she was one of yours, Harry, a treasure you left hidden in the forest for me”.

 Now it is time to get back to work.
 My children have grown up.
 All roads seem to be leading to the Nicholas Building, designed in 1925.
-It is commanding with its large-scale classical elements, a grand example of the ‘Commercial Palazzo’ style.
-The lifts the longest-running manual lifts in Melbourne.
-Three times in the past year I have visited, and now this week I see there is a little room to rent for a modest price.
+It is commanding with its large-scale classical elements, a great example of the ‘Commercial Palazzo’ style.
+The lifts are the longest-running manual lifts in Melbourne.
+I have visited three times in the past year, and now this week, I see there is a little room to rent for a modest price.
 My eyes enjoy the kaleidoscope of colour as I walk under the leadlight barrel-vaulted ceiling in Cathedral Arcade.

 “Is this where I am supposed to be, Harry?
 This was the beginning for you; perhaps this is the end for me.
 Is it time for us to part?
 I think this is your masterpiece.
 Coffee in hand as I walk to the lifts, I look at the others; their eyes are turned down.
 They do not see you.
 But then I feel grateful for all of those stolen moments, the times I have got to keep you all for myself”.

 Harry Norris died at 78 years of age in 1966, only six months after he retired.
 To my knowledge, he was not awarded during his lifetime.
 He worked in an era where there was emergent opposition to decoration and ornamentation.
 Nevertheless, he was a man of strong vision and unwavering in his design ethos.
 A number of his buildings have been destroyed in recent years.
 But his work endures in many prominent city locations.